 In addition to having many of the hallmarks of a British independent school, BIS Hanoi brings to Vietnam many of the features that education group Nord Anglia has become renowned for.
 As a member of the Nord Anglia family of school, BIS Hanoi works in collaboration with The Juilliard School to offer an outstanding music programme; it also offers access to online courses, global challenges, and experiences available through Nord Anglia’s virtual global campus.

-The Hanoi campus is part of the much larger BIS family of schools; in Ho Chi Minh City, BIS has the An Phu primary and secondary campuses in District 2, a primary campus in Tu Xuong, and it will open a new early years and junior campus in District 2 in January 2018.
-The BIS group also includes two British Vietnamese International Schools (BVIS) with campuses in Ho Chi Minh City and Hanoi.
+The Hanoi campus is part of the much larger BIS family of schools; in Ho Chi Minh City, BIS has the An Phu primary and secondary campuses in District 2, a primary campus in Tu Xuong, and an early years and junior campus in District 2 which opened in January 2018.
+The BIS group also includes two British Vietnamese International Schools (BVIS), with campuses in Ho Chi Minh City and Hanoi.

-BIS Hanoi takes students aged 18 months to 18 years through its pre-school, primary school and secondary school.
+BIS Hanoi takes students aged 18 months to 18 years through its pre-school, primary school, and secondary school.
 The early years section follows the UK’s Early Years Foundation Stage (EYFS) for children aged 18 months to five years, which means you can expect a wide variety of fun, play-based activities, held both indoors and outdoors.
-The primary school combines the English National Curriculum and the International Primary Curriculum (IPC) for Years 1 through to 6.
+The primary school combines the National Curriculum for England and the International Primary Curriculum (IPC) for Years 1 through to 6.

 Known for its creative and thematic approach to teaching, IPC focuses on developing individual strengths in these subject areas; for example, students will explore the impact of tourism following a residential trip to Hoi An.
 Nord Anglia schools are well-known for enhancing their British syllabus with the IPC, and this helps students to develop a global outlook and appreciate different cultures.